nbeaver/why-linux-is-better/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++

-These are limitations of the Windows platform which are not intrinsic to the operationg system, but nevertheless cause problems.
+These are limitations of the Windows platform which are not intrinsic to the operating system, but are the result of default behavior or restrictions on the Windows ecosystem.

 -----------------------------------------
 Limitations on access to external volumes